It was another blown lead by the Oklahoma City Thunder as they drop a 104-101 loss to the Spurs in San Antonio on Friday night.

 Get to the line: D

 Oklahoma City only shot 21 free throws, compared to the Spurs’ 28 attempts.
 The Thunder were aggressive, but did not get to the line as much as they would have liked, and only hit 14 of their 21 attempts.
 This game might end differently if Oklahoma City takes advantage of the easy points.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!